JeffKnowlesJr/jeff-content/docs/CONTENT_MANAGEMENT.md

 │   │   └── ...
 ```

-**Important**: The `content/` directory is NOT referenced by any application code.
-It serves strictly as a staging area for content to be uploaded to DynamoDB by build scripts.
-The application exclusively retrieves content from DynamoDB.
+**Important**: The `content/` directory is NOT referenced by application code. `/content/assets/` holds source images.
+Processed images are uploaded to S3 and served via CloudFront (`https://d309xicbd1a46e.cloudfront.net/featured/...`).
+The application reads content (including CloudFront image URLs) exclusively from DynamoDB.

 ## Content Types and Frontmatter